hyperkai/django-blog/aws-blog/README.md

 ## You have to do for settings.py for 2 deployments:

-Change "SECRET_KEY = 'abcdefg'" to different secret key for secure. <-- Line 11
-(If you don't mind security, don't need to change 'abcdefg' which works properly)

 ### Change to yours:

 ===

+SECRET_KEY = 'abcdefg' (Line 11)
+(If you don't mind security, don't need to change 'abcdefg' which works properly)

 AWS_ACCESS_KEY_ID = 'example' (Line 107)